gravitational/teleport/rfd/0XYZ-nested-accesslists.md

 These fields will contain a list of other access lists that will be included in the access list.

+Access lists included in `member_access_lists` and `owner_access_lists` will take the membership only from the list of members in the included access list.

 # Implementation considerations

 The implementation will not support cycles within the heirarchy as this would introduce confusing options for configuration.
 Teleport will return an error if a cycle are introduced.
+It will also only look 10 layers deep before exiting a lookup to avoid overly complex heirarchies.

 Errors over cycles in the heirarchy will be detected and returned at access list insertion/update time.